c0ldzy/spaceship-titanic/README.md

 # spaceship-titanic
-Simple EDA, feature engineering and modeling
+Simple EDA, feature engineering and modeling for the Spaceship Titanic dataset from Kaggle